theduckhorse/Rover-Slime-Tutorial-A2/comms/README.md

 |29	|78	|82.614|
 |30	|10.1|	525.259|

 We were also able to implement Bluetooth 4.0 LE through the M5StickC Plus.
 The theoretical throughput of 39.04 KB/s.
-After testing, we have decided to use the M5StickC Plus for the final integration into the car as it has proven to be more stable and provide a lower latency over the tests.
+After testing, we have decided to use the M5StickC Plus wi-fi configuration for the final integration into the car as it has proven to be more stable and provide a lower latency over the tests.

 ## Wi-Fi M5StickC PLUS
 ### Test Parameters: